eddybanks/chingu-trivia/README.md

-# Chingu Trivia App
+# Edmka Trivia App

-This is my submission for the chingu solo project.
+This is a trial trivia app to test out my basic react skills :)

 ## Getting Started